 If you find some old copy of PageMaker (for example on some of sites that proved old software) or you already have the program installed, you just now need to install virtual PDF printer and simply print your file .pmd file as .pdf document.

-If you are MacOS user without access to desktop PC, you will need to use Windows virtual machine to install old PageMaker and convert pmd to pdf on Mac.
+If you are a macOS user without access to desktop PC, you will need to use Windows virtual machine (in Parallels Desktop for example) to install old PageMaker and convert pmd to pdf on Mac.

 PlanMaker program also uses PMD extension for its default documents, these are not related to Pagemaker, but can also be exported to PDF within the program or with a virtual PDF printer.